3JTechno/Project-1/README.md

                   ]
 ```

-A shape is composed of an array of 4 which contains current position on the grid:
+A shape is composed of an array of 4 elements which reflect the current shape's position on the grid:

 ```
-a cube is [4, 5, 14, 15]
+a cube starts at [4, 5, 14, 15]
 ```

-A setInterval allows us to progress the shape down a line each second by adding the width of the grid (10) to the shape's array
+A setInterval allows us to progress the shape down a line each second by adding the width of the grid (i.e. 10) to each shape's element:

 ```
 [4, 5, 14, 15] + 1 line = [14, 15, 24, 25]
 ```

-The movement triggered by the commands follow the same principle, adding grid's width when moving down, +1 to move right of -1 to move left.
+The movements triggered by the commands follow the same principle, adding grid's width when moving down, +1 to move right and -1 to move left.

 The rotation solution is using the calculated distance between the center of rotation of the shape and the element to rotate.
-A matrix of rotation is then used to return the value to add or remove to the element to rotate.
+A matrix of rotation is then used to return the value to add or remove to the element to obtain his rotation.
+Note: the first element of the shape's array is always the center of rotation:

 ```
 distance = shape[0] - shape[element]